-Intangible assets consist of finite life and indefinite life intangible assets.
-Finite life intangible assets are amortized on a straight-line basis or using a units-of-production method, over the useful economic lives: i) Distribution, sales potential of field force, client relationships and asset administration contracts - 3 to 40 years; and ii) Internally generated software - 3 to 10 years.
+Intangible assets consist of finite life intangible assets.
+Finite life intangible assets are amortized on a straight-line basis or using a units-of-production method, over the useful economic lives: i) Distribution, sales potential of field force, client relationships and asset administration contracts -3 to 40 years; and ii) Internally generated software -3 to 10 years.
 Amortization is charged through Operating expenses in the Consolidated Statements of Operation.
 The useful lives of finite life intangible assets are reviewed annually, and the amortization is adjusted as necessary.
-Indefinite life intangibles are not amortized, and are assessed for impairment annually or more frequently if events or changes in circumstances indicate that the asset may be impaired.
-Impairment is assessed by comparing the carrying values of the indefinite life intangible assets to their recoverable amounts.
-The recoverable amount is the higher of an asset's fair value less costs to sell and its value in use.
-If the carrying values of the indefinite life intangibles exceed their recoverable amounts, these assets are considered impaired, and a charge for impairment is recognized in our Consolidated Statements of Operations.
-The recoverable amount of intangible assets is determined using various valuation models, which require management to make certain judgments and assumptions that could affect the estimates of the recoverable amount.